sketch-hq/sketch-image-compressor/README.md

 # Image Compressor

+⚠️ This plugin is no longer maintained.
+We recommend using [ImageOptim](https://imageoptim.com/sketch) instead.
+---

 A Plugin for Sketch that compresses your exported bitmap assets, to keep filesize to a minimum.
 This Plugin requires Sketch 3.8.

 Please note that the compression is lossless, so **no pixels will be harmed by running this Plugin** : )